Battle of Manila (1574): Attack on Goiti's house

+Attack on Manila

+Battle of Manila.
+Reseña histórica, Caro y Mora, 1898.

-With Goiti dead, Sioco resumed his march towards Manila, but the locals had heard the battle and warned the garrison in time for the defense to be prepared.
-The next in command was Lavezaris, whose house was located at the opposite point to the city.
-Sioco's force was met outside the walls by a nearby team of 20 arcabuceros commanded by Lorenzo Chachón, who harassed them into stopping.
+With Goiti dead, Shogo resumed his march towards Manila, dividing his force into three columns.
+However, although the governor' house was located far away, Lavezaris was warned by the blaze and gunshots, allowing him to raise the alarm in time for Manila to prepare.
+Shogo's force was met outside the walls by a nearby team of twenty arquebusiers commanded by Lorenzo Chachón, who harassed them into stopping.
 However, their numerical advantage allowed the pirates to encircle Chacón and press on them, killing eight before the rest could cut their way toward the city.
-The Chinese pirates gave pursuit, but another company of 80 Spanish soldiers under Alonso Velázquez attacked them from the flank.
-Sioco, realizing tactical advantage was lost and likely fearing the intervention of more Spanish reinforcements, called for a retreat to Cavite, where they had accorded to reunite with Limahong.
+The Chinese pirates gave pursuit, but another company of 20 Spanish soldiers under Alonso Velázquez attacked them from the flank.
+Shogo, likely fearing the intervention of more Spanish reinforcements, called for a retreat to Cavite, where they had agreed to reunite with Limahong after the victory.

-Sioco and his forces embarked on Limahong's fleet and planned a second attack after resting for two days.
-For his part, Lavezaris summoned all the nearby soldiers to Manila and built fortifications, rightly predicting a new assault.
-The situation in Manila was conflicted, as many still believed the pirates worked for the raja of Borneo, so Lavezaris arrested two local Muslim chieftains, Numanatay and Rajabago, suspecting they might be enemy insiders.
+Shogo hid his failure before reembarking, ordering his wounded to remain ashore and claiming to Limahong he had aborted the attack due to the long walk caused by their detour.
+He promised to take the city in a second attack, but Limahong advised to wait for two days to let their men rest.
+For his part, Lavezaris, correctly predicting a second assault, ordered to built improvised fortifications, gather all of his artillery and summon all the nearby soldiers to Manila, eventually counting 150 of them.
+Many in Manila still believed the pirates worked for the Raja of Borneo, so Lavezaris arrested two local Muslim chieftains, Numanatay and Rajabago, suspecting they might be enemy insiders.
 The truth is unknown, although the two later were revealed to have been strangled in their cells.

-Shortly after, Salcedo reached Manila with his reinforcements, so Lavezaris promoted him to the maestre de campo title vacated by Goiti, leaving Salcedo's command to Gaspar Ramírez, Velázquez's ensign.
-Spanish forces by this point were 150-200 Iberian soldiers and 200 Ilocano warriors from Bauang, along with an unknown number of militiamen.
+While approaching Manila by night, Salcedo realized the city had been attacked.
+He put his soldiers, warriors and servants to play a deception, marching in loose formation with many lights while playing loud marching music in the dark, in order to make any observer believe a great relief army was approaching.
+He reached safely the city, where Lavezaris promoted him to the maestre de campo title vacated by Goiti, leaving Salcedo's command to Gaspar Ramírez, Velázquez's ensign.
+Lavezaris then ordered to distribute all their weapons among their citizens and further fortify the city.